 - Important: Also, boot your Moto G4 into TWRP recovery and take a backup of your EFS (TWRP > Backup > Select EFS > Swipe to Backup).
 Make sure to copy the EFS backup to an external SD card or your PC.

-Download Moto G4/G4 Plus Android 8.1 Oreo Soak Test
+Download Moto G4/G4 Plus Android 8.1 Oreo Firmware

 How to Install Android 8.1 Oreo on Moto G4/G4 Plus

-As told earlier, it is best to use Method 2 and restore the TWRP Backup of the Android 8.1 Oreo Soak Test build to upgrade.
+As told earlier, it is best to use Method 2 and install the TWRP flashable zip of the Android 8.1 Oreo build to upgrade.
 It will allow you to easily downgrade back to stock Nougat firmware or a custom ROM.
 On the other hand, Method 1 will block you from downgrading at all.

 Method 1: Sideload OTA using Stock Recovery